hnz1102/electricload/README.md

 # How to use the Electric Load and Logger

 At first, connect the power supply to this electric load as shown in the image below.
 The Plus line is connected to the 'Input +' terminal, and the GND line is connected to the 'Input -' terminal.
+And Input- is connected to the GND terminal, and Input+ is connected to the 'VBUS' terminal.
+This allows the device to measure the voltage.
 ![terminal](doc/terminal_s.jpg)

 Then, connect the USB Power Delivery (PD) line to the USB-C port.
 The PD line must be connected to the USB PD Charger.
 This load gets power from the USB PD 12V.